ERC-8054/ERC-8054/README.md

 Checkpoints enable efficient point-in-time queries.
 By recording only when changes happens, the system maintains a compact, queryable history.

-Checkpoints are also trustless and verifiable.
+Checkpoints are also trustless and verifiable, albeit at higher gas cost for state updates.

 ### Why Not Use Merkle Trees?